SN 2025ogs: A Spectroscopically-Normal Type Ia Supernova at z = 2 as a Benchmark for Redshift Evolution: Analysis Results

 \subsection{Adding \CosmosSNIa to the Hubble Diagram}

 As noted in the previous section, {\tt BayeSN} infers the luminosity distance for a SN\,Ia directly as a result of its Bayesian model fitting step.
 Following previous work in the high-$z$ regime \citep{pierel_discovery_2024,pierel_testing_2025} we do not explicitly apply a bias correction \citep[e.g.,][]{kessler_correcting_2017} or correction for the host-galaxy mass step.
-We apply half of the host mass step (for a low-mass galaxy) from \citet{brout_pantheon_2022} (who found $\sim0.054$mag) as a conservative systematic error in quadrature.
+We apply half of the host mass step (for a low-mass galaxy) from \citet{brout_pantheon_2022} (who found $\sim0.054$mag) and add a systematic error of half the host mass step in quadrature.
 As was the case in \citet{pierel_testing_2025}, \CosmosSNIa is several magnitudes brighter than the survey limiting magnitude and has normal light curve parameters, meaning that a bias correction will be negligible.

-The final luminosity distance measurement is $\mu=46.08_{-0.18}^{+0.19}$\,mag, while the flat $\Lambda$CDM prediction at $z=\snz$ (with $H_0=70$ km s$^{-1}$ Mpc$^{-1}$) is $\mu=46.02$\,mag, a $<1\sigma$ difference (\autoref{fig:dist}).
-The uncertainty on $\mu$ includes the fitted model uncertainties, errors from redshift and peculiar velocity (which are negligible here), and an additional $0.055$\,mag uncertainty from weak gravitational lensing \citep{jonsson_constraining_2010}.
+The final luminosity distance measurement is $\mu=46.05_{-0.18}^{+0.19}$\,mag, while the flat $\Lambda$CDM prediction at $z=\snz$ (with $H_0=70$ km s$^{-1}$ Mpc$^{-1}$) is $\mu=46.02$\,mag, a $<1\sigma$ difference (\autoref{fig:dist}).
+The uncertainty on $\mu$ includes the fitted model uncertainties, errors peculiar velocity (which are negligible here), and an additional $0.055$\,mag uncertainty from weak gravitational lensing \citep{jonsson_constraining_2010}.
+Similarly, we ignored the additional uncertainty from the redshift, which we tested during the fitting stage and found to be sub-dominant.
 The distance measurement from \CosmosSNIa is in excellent agreement with SN\,2023aeax at $z=2.15$, suggesting minimal evolution in SN\,Ia standardizability at $z\sim2$.
 To further quantify this, we fit a flat $\Lambda$CDM model using only the \textit{JWST} sample.
 Assuming a linear dependence of the residuals with $(1+z)$ or age, we find that these observations constrain luminosity evolution to $0.29 \pm 0.26$ mag/$(1+z)$ or $0.26 \pm 0.23$ mag/Gyr, respectively.